Find a Belmont Village Community

 Circle of Friends®

 Maybe you’ve noticed a few changes in yourself or a loved one.
 Simple tasks seem to take longer.
 More and more, things are forgotten or misplaced.
 The fact is, our brains change as we age and some forgetfulness is to be expected.
-But if you’re having ongoing or increasing concerns about mental performance, it’s important to know that there are things you can do to maintain, and in some cases improve, cognitive function.
+But if you’re having ongoing or increasing concerns about mental performance, it’s important to know that there are things you can do to maintain, and in some cases improve, cognitive function, memory and thinking skills.

-Several years ago we pioneered a comprehensive therapeutic program to specifically address the needs and abilities of our residents with Mild Cognitive Impairment (MCI) and early stage memory loss.
-What makes it unique is our combination of a wellness model with mental fitness to create a Whole Brain Fitness lifestyle.
+Several years ago, Belmont Village Senior Living pioneered a comprehensive therapeutic program to specifically address the needs and abilities of our residents with Mild Cognitive Impairment (MCI) and early stage memory loss.
+What makes our program unique is the combination of a wellness model with mental fitness to create a Whole Brain Fitness lifestyle.
 Our innovative approach is based on leading research and an ongoing evaluation program, developed in consultation with Vanderbilt University’s Center for Quality Aging.
-And it’s changing how providers and families look at assisted living.
+And it’s changing how providers and families look at assisted living and memory care.

 FOCUSED ON OUR RESIDENTS